lordmodkore/zuellig/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 - Added a POT file for language translations.
 - Made the DB Prefix feature more robust by adding a check to ensure that plugin can write to the wp-config.php file.
 This will prevent user from losing access to their site in cases where the system changed the prefix but not the entry in the wp-config.php file.
 - Tightened the data validation for the cookie based brute force login feature to ensure that the user must enter a secret word which consists of alphanumeric characters.
-- Added edit links to the user account list in the "User Acounts" menu.
+- Added edit links to the user account list in the "User Accounts" menu.

 = 1.8 =
 - Moved the front end site lockout feature to a new menu called "Maintenance".